Emiljano Musta

-Emiljano Musta (born 31 January 1992 in Elbasan) is an Albanian professional footballer who plays as a left-back or left midfielder for FK Kukësi in the Albanian Superliga.
+Emiljano Musta (born 31 January 1992 in Elbasan) is an Albanian professional footballer who plays as a left-back or left midfielder for AF Elbasani in the Albanian Superliga.

 Club career

 Teuta Durrës

 Following Elbasani's relegation from the Albanian Superliga, Musta signed a two-year contract with an option of a further one with Teuta Durrës along with his teammate Ardit Hila.
 On 16 October, he scored his second goal of the season during the 2–2 away draw against Skënderbeu Korçë, causing them the first draw of the season after six consecutive victorys.
 On 18 June 2017, following the end of his regular contract, Musta decided not to active his one-year renewal, leaving the club and becoming a free agent in the process.

 Flamurtari Vlorë

 On 19 June 2017, Musta completed a transfer to fellow Albanian Superliga side Flamurtari Vlorë.

 Kükesi

 Ahead of the 2019/20 season, Musta joined FK Kukësi on a one-year contract.